-Be ye not unequally yoked together with unbelievers: for what fellowship hath righteousness with unrighteousness? and what communion hath light with darkness?
+"Be ye not unequally yoked together with unbelievers: for what fellowship hath righteousness with unrighteousness?"
 (II Corinthian 6:14)

 Why should we give authority to the state over that which God has ordained?
 If we have faith in the Lord's blessing and authority, why do we also ask for the government's blessing and authority?